thanks4opensource/regbits/README.md

 #### Embedded testbed

-Two sample embedded testbeds are included, one for an ARM Cortex-M0+ MCU [`lpc824`](unittest/arm/cortex_m0plus/nxp/lpc824) and one for an ARM Cortex-M3 MCU [`stm32f103xb`](unittest/arm/cortex_m3/stm/stm32f103xb).
-Each is of course completely specific to one particular MCU, but can be used as a template for others.
+Three sample embedded testbeds are included: An ARM Cortex-M0+ MCU [`lpc824`](unittest/arm/cortex_m0plus/nxp/lpc824), and ARM Cortex-M3 MCU [`stm32f103xb`](unittest/arm/cortex_m3/stm/stm32f103xb), and an ARM Cortex-M7 MCU [`stm32f767xx`](unittest/arm/cortex_m7/stm/stm32f767xx).
+Each is of course completely specific to one particular MCU, but any can be used as a template for other MCUs.

 Running the unittest is broken into two steps.
 Typing "make" will build the four implementations' binaries, including disassembled object code (see [below](#disassembled_object_code)) and information about the resultant object code size.